-Taking place against the backdrop of the unprecedented global health crisis we are facing now, the next Strategic Plan will guide the determination of priorities and areas of focus across the Partnership, Partners and Secretariat – while taking into consideration the impact of COVID-19.
+Taking place against the backdrop of the unprecedented global health crisis we are facing now, the Strategic Plan guides the determination of priorities and areas of focus across the Partnership, Partners, and Secretariat – while taking into consideration the impact of COVID-19.

 We welcome your comments and questions at: firstname.lastname@example.org

 The RBM Partnership to End Malaria Strategic Plan 2021-2025 focuses on convening and coordinating an inclusive, multisectoral response to control, eliminate, and ultimately eradicate malaria.

 The five-year plan sets three core Strategic Objectives for the RBM Partnership, supported by tangible Strategic Actions and practical approaches (Strategic Enablers) for the RBM Partnership to follow in order to reach these goals.
 It takes us another step closer to our vision of a world free from the burden of malaria.

 Consultative interviews and discussions have drawn from the perspectives of bilateral and multilateral partners, affected communities, civil society and the private sector, among others.
 The rich, diverse feedback has helped clarify the landscape of partner activities and contributions to shape and focus objectives, actions and enablers.
 An open call for input through an online survey has provided additional feedback on priorities, strengths to build upon, and areas for improvement, based on experiences over the current strategic period and perspectives going forward.